Vivek-nk/Machine-Learning/Predict New Born's Weight/README.md

 long been associated with an increased risk of injuries to a newborn and its mom.
 So the better a doctor can predict birth weight, the easier the delivery may be.”
 Ultrasound is a popular way of doing it.
 But here as a Data Scientist I am predicting weight of the baby before ultra sound!!!!!!

+### Lets Begin:
+Lets predict the new born baby's weight using Linear Regression Implemented from scratch in python !!!!

 ### Dataset used:

 #### ◦ baby-weights-dataset.csv